harry2258/BannerReplacerPlugin/README.md

-# A Banners.json reaplcer for a certain anime game
+# A Banners.json replacer for a certain anime game

 A simple Banners.json replacer plugin to be used with Grasscutter
 ## Features